[Updated February 2019]

-Then (and this is the important part), use is consistently everywhere.
+Then (and this is the important part), use it consistently everywhere.

-Consistency is the #1 secret to a great logo.
+Consistency is the #1 secret to a great logo design.

 It really doesn’t matter how you get your logo—whether you create your logo design yourself or hire someone to do the work for you (there are good reasons to choose either option, see here for example).
 Once you have your logo, stick with it.
 And over time, your logo will stand out from all the others.